-HANOI, Vietnam (AP) - A Vietnamese court has sentenced 22 members of an outlawed Buddhist sect to lengthy prison terms for attempting to overthrow the Communist government, in one of the largest such trials in years.
+HANOI, Vietnam (AP) -- A Vietnamese court has begun the trial of 22 democracy activists on charges of plotting to overthrow the Communist government in one of the biggest such trials in years.

 How much did a painting of a topless "Golden Girl" fetch?